 Flexor Tendon Injuries Treatment Specialist Q&A

-If you or a loved one would like to know more about flexor tendon injuries, their causes and treatment, contact Florida Hand Center today!
-For more information, call us or schedule an appointment online.
+Flexor tendon injuries are traumatic injuries to the tendons of the flexor digitorum superficialis and flexor digitorum profundus caused by laceration or trauma.
+The common symptoms of a flexor tendon injury are an open injury on your hand, wrist, or forearm, an inability to bend joints of your finger, and pain when attempting to bend your finger.
+If you or a loved one would like to know more about flexor tendon injuries, their causes, and treatment, contact Florida Hand Center today!
+For more information, contact us or schedule an appointment online.
 We have convenient locations in Port Charlotte and Fort Myers FL to serve you.

 Table of Contents:

 Tendons are tissues that connect muscles to bone.
 When the muscles contract, tendons pull on the bones causing a part of the body, such as a finger, to move.
 The tendons on the top of the hand, known as extensor tendons, straighten the fingers; the tendons on the palm side of the hand bend the fingers; these are the flexor tendons.

 The flexor tendon is what allows the fingers to make a fist, grip or pinch objects.
 When it is cut or injured, it can be difficult to bend the fingers or thumb.